9 Simple Lifestyle Tips To Help Naturally Lower Blood Pressure

 Tip #5: Up Your Dark Chocolate Intake

 You’ll be happy to learn that eating dark chocolate may help to reduce your blood pressure levels.
-The key part of this sentence is dark chocolate; regular chocolate won’t help with anything other than satisfying your sweet tooth!
+The crucial part of this sentence is dark chocolate; regular chocolate won’t help with anything other than satisfying your sweet tooth!
 It’s also important not to go overboard.
 The benefits of eating dark chocolate only come from eating small quantities.

 Tip #6: Reduce Alcohol and Tobacco Consumption